nfranzwa/Engineering-Portfolio/6 DOF Robotic Arm/README.md

-# 6 DOF Robot Arm Project
+# Custom 6 Degree of Freedom Robot Arm

 ## Overview
 This project implements a 6 Degree of Freedom (DOF) robotic arm with advanced control and vision capabilities.
-The arm combines precision mechanics, sophisticated electronics, and intelligent software to perform complex manipulation tasks.
+The arm combines custom software, CAD models, and easily accesible hardware, to perform complex manipulation tasks.

 ## Key Features
 - 6 DOF movement for maximum flexibility